Navid200/xDrip/docs/Nightscout/FullDisk.md

     * Scroll down to "Storage".
 Click on "Detach boot disk".
 Click on "Save".
 ![](./images/DetachBootDisk.png)

+- 3- Attach Nightscout disk to the recovery instance.
-- 7- Go back to VM instances.
+    * Go back to VM instances.
 ![](./images/VM_Instances.png)

-- 8- Click on the recovery instance name.
+    * Click on the recovery instance name.
 ![](./images/EditRecoveryInstance.png)

-- 9- Click on Edit at the top.
+    * Click on Edit at the top.
 Scroll down to Storage.
 Scroll further down to "Additional disks".
 Click on "Attach existing disk".
 If you see a note that there is no disk to attach, it means you did not detach the boot disk of your Nightscout instance.
 Go back and do that.
 ![](./images/AttachExistingDisk.png)

-- 10- From the pull-down menu, select the disk of your Nightscout instance.
+    * From the pull-down menu, select the disk of your Nightscout instance.
 Click on save.
 That will save the disk setting of the instance.
 But, you are still on the instance edit page.
 Click on save again to finalize editing the instance.
 ![](./images/SelectExistingDisk.png)
 Now, you have a new instance with two disks attached to it.
 One is its boot disk.
 The other is the problem disk that we are going to fix.